 I've never worked at a startup myself, but my understanding is that it's a very high-demand position.
 Youth is the time for such things.
 Once you get older, get a stable relationship, real responsibilities, and so on, it becomes much less viable.
 You only have so much time and emotional energy to allocate to different aspects of life, and making those tradeoffs becomes a significant feature of your life.

-Of course working at a large company has it’s own drawbacks.
+Of course working at a large company has its own drawbacks.
 Early on it can mean lack of impact, overly specific tasks, lack of accountability, and lack of ownership.
-They also bring stability, usually access to extremely high-quality peers, exposure to unique scale problems, and arguably the ability to observe the systems that yielded the company’s success.
+They also bring stability, usually access to extremely high-quality peers, exposure to unique scale problems, and arguably the ability to observe the systems that yielded the company's success.

 I imagine someone who has spent years at Amazon might differ, but my impression of in my time there was astonishment at how well run it was.
 There were systems in place to ensure employee incentives were aligned with those of the company - most notably the weight placed on mentoring new employees, something that is essential to company longevity.
 This is not surprising, there are only a couple of other companies that have grown to the scale and resilience of Amazon, so it is only natural that within it employees get to experience what outlier operational excellence looks like.
 Matthew points out more interesting aspects of working at a super-giant.